SCHECTER1381 vs SCHECTER1382 — Compare

 Why choose Schecter C-1 SLS Custom Guitar Satin Black

-• Satin Black finish resists stage glare and looks refined in studio/live settings
+• Satin Black finish resists stage glare and looks refined

 Frequently asked questions

-Are the pickups and electronics identical?
+Are the pickups and electronics the same?

-What's the actual difference in hardware?
+What's the actual difference between these two guitars?

 🎸